FunnyPocketBook/AltioraBot/README.md

 aw3fd
 ```

 `-message` lets the user specify a custom text for the majority reaction text.
 It takes a string wrapped in double quotes as an input (`"this will be the custom message"`).
-The use can also use `^r` in the message itself to use the majority reaction in the message itself.
-If `-custom` is also given as option, `^r` will use the descriptor of the majority emoji instead of the emoji itself.
+The use can also use `{result}` in the message itself to use the majority reaction in the message itself.
+If `-custom` is also given as option, `{result}` will use the descriptor of the majority emoji instead of the emoji itself.
 ```
-^autoschedule -message "Scrim on ^r at 20 CET!"
+^autoschedule -message "Scrim on {result} at 20 CET!"
 ```